arkency/posts/posts/2016-04-18-how-i-hunted-the-most-odd-ruby-bug.md

 ## Results

-The effect was visible immediately in all metrics that we had.
+The **spectacular effect** was visible immediately in all metrics that we had.

 The remaining jobs were processed much much faster after the hotfix deployment.

 <%= img_original("ruby-honeybadger-resque-slow/resque_after.jpg") %>

-The CPU usage became much higher on the utility machines.
+The CPU usage became much higher on the utility machines for the time they were processing the spike.

 <%= img_original("ruby-honeybadger-resque-slow/cpu.jpg") %>

+I suspect that with that improvement we will be even able to decommission some of them.

 ## Learn more